 Sleep Quality

 Sleeping through the night is very important to the body to regenerate tissues and keep the body healthy, and this certainly plays a part when joint health is concerned.
-As women near menopause or are in menopause they may be having a problem with sleep which can stem from a range of different factors.
+As women nopause or are in menopause they may be having a problem with sleep which can stem from a range of different factors.
 The creation of a wind-down routine, calming the atmosphere and guaranteeing sleep conditions are the main milestones which enable to achieve a good sleep.

 Alternative Therapies